bu-ist/bu-learning-blocks/data-structure.md

     "answers": [
       {
         "answer": "None",
-        "feedback": "Nope, definitely more than that"
+        "feedback": "Nope, definitely more than that",
+        "correct": false
       },
       {
         "answer": "Ten",
-        "feedback": "Nope, that is too many"
+        "feedback": "Nope, that is too many",
+        "correct": false
       },
       {
         "answer": "Two",
-        "feedback": "Nope, a little more than that."
+        "feedback": "Nope, a little more than that.", "correct": false
       },
       {
         "answer": "Either six or eight",
         "feedback": "You are correct!
-The name \"two-toed sloth\" erroneously describe the number of toes.", "correct": true
+The name \"two-toed sloth\" erroneously describe the number of toes.",, "correct": true
       },
       {
         "answer": "All of the above",
-        "feedback": "Really?"
+        "feedback": "Really?",
+        "correct": false
       }
     ]
   }